Mad Dogs & Englishmen (album): 2005 deluxe edition

-The two-disc deluxe edition expanded and re-sequenced the order of the original album to more closely reflect the actual order of the songs' presentation in concert.
+The two-disc deluxe edition expanded and re-sequenced the order of the original album more closely to reflect the actual order of the songs' presentation in concert.
 Introductions from the original album were matched with their corresponding songs, with about an hour of additional content, including songs with lead vocals performed by Leon Russell, Don Preston and Claudia Lennear as noted above.
 The new edition also added previously released Cocker covers such as "Darling Be Home Soon", "Something" and "With a Little Help from My Friends".

 Four bonus tracks that were not recorded in concert were included.
 One was a rehearsal jam.
 The single ("The Letter/"Space Captain"), recorded during rehearsals on a sound stage, that was released to coincide with the tour was also included.
 "The Ballad of Mad Dogs and Englishmen" was recorded by Russell later in 1970 and released on his Leon Russell and the Shelter People album in 1971.